conda/ceps/cep-xx.md

 Core maintainers from [mamba](github.com/mamba-org/mamba), [rattler](github.com/mamba-org/rattler), and [conda-forge](https://conda-forge.org/) failed to
-properly predict which version would match the aforementionned version specs. regular users would be all the more surprised of the difference, especially when ``*`` is not a usual version character (_e.g._ not in Python [PEP440](https://peps.python.org/pep-0440/)).
+properly predict which version would match the aforementioned version specs. regular users would be all the more surprised of the difference, especially when ``*`` is not a usual version character (_e.g._ not in Python [PEP440](https://peps.python.org/pep-0440/)).